Running Teleport on GCP | Teleport

 Access: Service accounts

-The Teleport Auth Server will need to read and write to Firestore and Google Cloud Storage.
+The Teleport Auth Service will need to read and write to Firestore and Google Cloud Storage.
 For this you will need a Service Account with the correct permissions.

 If you want Teleport to be able to create its own GCS bucket, you'll need to